sclorg/s2i-python-container/README.md

 For more information about concepts used in these container images, see the [Landing page](https://github.com/sclorg/welcome).

+Note: while the examples in this README are calling `podman`, you can replace any such calls by `docker` with the same arguments

 Contributing
 ---------------
 In this repository [distgen](https://github.com/devexp-db/distgen/) > 1.0 is used for generating directories for Python versions.
 Also make sure distgen imports the jinja2 package >= 2.10.